Documentation

 name: string

-Uses dot notation to indicate the path for nested object properties.
-May be undefined if the error occurred at the root level.
+Uses dot notation for nested properties. undefined if error occurred at root level.

 stack?: string